Is it legal to be gay?

 How you can help

-- Find ways to help publicise the stories and experiences of LGBTI people in Zimbabwe.
+- Find ways to help publicise the stories and experiences of LGBTI people in Vanuatu.

-- Use your networks to raise awareness of the challenges faced by LGBTI people in Zimbabwe.
+- Use your networks to raise awareness of the improving situation for LGBTI people in Vanuatu, and the work that still needs to be done.